crios-ut/crios-ut.github.io/_research/qnd.md

 ---
 title: Quantitative Observing System Design
 subtitle:
 teaser: To understand the Earth’s changing climate, it is important to estimate how much heat the ocean takes up from the atmosphere and how the ocean recirculates the heat around the globe.
-Directly obtaining these estimates from measurements is complicated because oceanographers cannot measure the ocean everywhere and at all times...
+Directly obtaining these estimates from measurements is complicated because oceanographers cannot measure the ocean everywhere and at all times ...
 image: assets/img/research/placeholder.jpg
 alt:
 date: 2020-03-01